fredlund/jsongen/README.md

 __Authors:__ [`Lars-Ake Fredlund  (lfredlund@fi.upm.es), Sergio Gil (sergio.gil.luque@gmail.com), Angel Herranz (aherranz@fi.upm.es)`].

-Jsongen is a library for generating QuickCheck (quviq.com) generators from descriptions of JSON data using JSON schemas.
+Jsongen is a library that permits to:
+* automatically derive QuickCheck (quviq.com) generators from descriptions of JSON data using [JSON schemas](http://json-schema.org/documentation.html)
+* automatically
+explore the web links that may be present in JSON schemas, validating that returned JSON data conforms to the schema specifications.

 ## Build, Test, and Generate Markdown Docs ##